fletcher98/zhko/README.md

-# chinesedict
+# zhko

 ## Overview

-ChineseDict aims to be a fast Chinese-English dictionary.
-Its main goal is providing instant-search to enable looking up words rapidly during discussion or watching a video.
+zhko is an enhanced fork of Jeff Carp's ChineseDict that combines a fast Chinese-English dictionary with a spaced repetition system.

 ## Development